gabrielsm90/popular-repos/README.md

 that would store the results calculated by the REST service in a dedicated database.

-With the data stored, it would be possible to use Data Science and Machine Learning to get insights from the data.
+With the data stored at each request, it would be possible to use Data Science and Machine Learning to get insights from the data.

 Things like "which repo is being queried a lot", "how long would it take to a repo become Popular since the first query", "how likely is a specific repo to become popular in the next X days" etc.